ridercoach/rsna2018/README.md

 has a GPU, which **_greatly_** speeds up the training process.
 However, in order to take advantage of the GPU, the Darknet framework must be compiled for it.
-To do this, edit the Makefile in the "darknet" directory and do "make", just as when you initially installed Darknet.
+To do this, edit the Makefile in the "darknet" directory, change the first line from "GPU=0" to "GPU=1", and do "make", just as when you initially installed Darknet.

 Note that for Darknet to use the GPU, the system must also have CUDA installed.
 I did not have to do this myself because when I created